MCV-Software/socializer/doc/manual.md

 * audio support.
 * Post comments.
 * like, unlike and repost other's posts.
-* Open other's timelines so you could track their friends, posts or audio files.
+* Open other's timelines so you could track their friends, posts, audio or video files.
 * Basic chat features.

 ## Usage